ramavedantam/vrama91-old.github.io/index.md

 title: Home
 ---

-I am an AI researcher with interests the theory as well as practical foundations of humanlike, trustworthy and data efficient AI systems.
+I am an AI researcher with interests in the theory as well as practical foundations of humanlike, trustworthy and data efficient AI systems.

 Previously, I was a Research Scientist at <a href="https://research.fb.com/category/facebook-ai-research/">Facebook AI Research (FAIR)</a> in New York.
 More recently, I also spent some time as a visiting faculty at the NYU Center for Data Science.